Say Goodbye To Flabby Arms: 7 Best Exercises

 Hammer curls can be done with dumbbells or resistance bands.
 It is critical to select a weight that challenges you while not jeopardizing your form.

-Begin with 2-3 sets of 8-12 repetitions, with 30-60 second rests in between.
 When performing triceps extensions, it is critical to use the proper form.
+Otherwise, you can have a major injuiry.

 Lateral Raises: